twillisdev/twillisdev.github.io/README.md

 ## What I'm working on currently
 - a React weather app (useState)
 - I'm also testing my tic tac toe app on various devices.
 I asked my classmates to test my website via their web browsers and mobile devices.
 They helped me find a bug really fast.
 The application wasn't rendering to their mobile devices properly.
-On a personal computer, the appliocation worked perfectly, but on a mobile device the game board was distorted and looked more like a random Tetris brick stack than a tic tac toe board.
+On a personal computer, the application worked perfectly, but on a mobile device the game board was distorted and looked more like a random Tetris brick stack than a tic tac toe board.
 I resdolved that by adjusted the width x height of the border box.